 West Hartford – Tuesdays, June to October from 9am – 1pm, Thursdays, from 11am – 3pm and Saturdays from 9am – 1pm featuring Newgate Farms (Windsor), Upper Forty Farm (Cromwell), Four Mile River Farm (Old Lyme), Hall’s Farm (Simsbury), Sweet Pea Farm (Redding), Woodland Farm (South Glastonbury), Howard’s Bread (Centerbrook) and Chet’s Italian Ice (New Britain).
 Follow the West Hartford Farmer’s Market on Facebook.

-West Hartford (Bishops Corner) – Saturdays, June 3rd – September 30th from 10am – 1pm featuring locals Iron & Grain, Café Louise Catering, Adamah Farm, The Happy Sunflower, Here is Good Designs, Roadside Flowers Hartford, and UCONN Extension Master Gardeners as well as The George Hall Farm (Simsbury), Sweet Harmony Café & Bakery (Middletown), Georoots (North Canton), Little Farm on Main (Bethlehem), Mara’s Bake Shop, RMS Growers (Granby), O’live a Little (Canton/South Windsor, Muddy Roots Farm (Wallingford), Anderson’s Sugarhouse Tree (East Haddam), Turtle Designs, Maid Organic (Bristol) and Liquid Nirvana (Avon/Glastonbury).
+West Hartford (Bishops Corner) – Saturdays, June 3rd – September 30th from 10am – 1pm featuring locals Iron & Grain, Café Louise Catering, Adamah Farm, Here is Good Designs, Roadside Flowers Hartford, and UCONN Extension Master Gardeners as well as The George Hall Farm (Simsbury), Sweet Harmony Café & Bakery (Middletown), Georoots (North Canton), Little Farm on Main (Bethlehem), Mara’s Bake Shop, RMS Growers (Granby), O’live a Little (Canton/South Windsor, Muddy Roots Farm (Wallingford), Anderson’s Sugarhouse Tree (East Haddam), Turtle Designs, Maid Organic (Bristol) and Liquid Nirvana (Avon/Glastonbury).
 Follow the West Hartford Bishops Corner Market on Facebook.

 Wethersfield – Thursdays, May 18th – October 19th from 3-6pm featuring locals Old Wethersfield Country Store, Red Onion Gardens, and Ginger’s Jellies & Jams, and Woodland Farm (South Glastonbury) as well as Cugno’s Farm (Colchester), Killam & Bassette Farmstead (Glastonbury), Shenstone Farm (South Glastonbury), Phoenix Farm (Cromwell), The Bread and Breakfast (Bristol), Sweet Madeline’s (Glastonbury), CT Gourmet Bread (Windham), Granny’s Pie Factory (East Hartford), Sixpence Pie Company (Southington), Sweet Pea Cheese (North Granby), Broad Brook Beef, Chet’s Italian Ice (New Britain), Sugar Maple Farms (Lebanon), Dragon’s Blood Elixir (Woodstock), Hillhome Country Products (Norfolk), Aurora Borealis Designs (West Hartford), Debbye Rosen Pottery, Wholly Goat Farm (Hebron) and Rotters Potters (Glastonbury).